leandromineti/ml-knowledge-graph/README.md

 ![](cover.png)

-> Besides enumerating the topics related to Machine Learning and Statistical Modeling, I am currently building an [interactive graph](https://leandromineti.github.io/ml-knowledge-graph/) to illustrate its relations.
-At the end of the page you can find a list of **free** online resources covering the subjects.
+Besides enumerating the topics related to Machine Learning and Statistical Modeling, I am currently building an [interactive graph](https://leandromineti.github.io/ml-knowledge-graph/) to illustrate its relations.
+At the end of the page you can find a list of **free** online resources covering the subjects and a FAQ.

 ## Curriculum